Russia–United Kingdom relations: Panjdeh incident 1885

-Far East, 1860-1917
+Far East, 1860–1917

 Although Britain had serious disagreements with Russia regarding Russia's threat to the Ottoman Empire, and perhaps even to India, tensions were much lower in the Far East.
-London tried to maintain friendly relations in the 1860-1917 period and did reach a number of accommodations with Russia in northeastern Asia.
+London tried to maintain friendly relations in the 1860–1917 period and did reach a number of accommodations with Russia in northeastern Asia.
 Both nations were expanding in that direction.
 Russia built the Trans-Siberian Railway in the 1890s, and the British were expanding their large-scale commercial activities in China using Hong Kong, and the treaty ports of China.
-Russia sought a year-round port south of its main base in Vladivostok.David J. Dallin, The Rise of Russia in Asia (1949) pp 59-61, 36-39, 87-122.
+Russia sought a year-round port south of its main base in Vladivostok.

 The key ingredient was that both nations were more fearful of Japanese plans than they were of each other; they both saw the need to collaborate.
 They cooperated with each other (and France) in forcing Japan to disgorge some of its gains after it won the First Sino-Japanese War of 1894.
 Russia increasingly became a protector of China against Japanese intentions.
 The Open Door policy promoted by the United States and Britain was designed to allow all nations on an equal footing to trade with China and was accepted by Russia.
 All the major powers collaborated in the Eight-Nation Alliance defending their diplomats during the Boxer Rebellion.

 The British signed a military alliance with Japan in 1902, as well as an agreement with Russia in 1907 that resolved their major disputes.
 After Russia was defeated by Japan in 1905, those two countries work together on friendly terms to divide up Manchuria.
 Thus by 1910 the situation among the great powers in the Far East was generally peaceful with no troubles in sight.
 When the First World War broke out in 1914, Britain, Russia, Japan and China all declared war on Germany, and cooperated in defeating and dividing up its Imperial holdings.

-At the same time, Russophilia flourished in Britain, founded on the popularity of Russian novelists such as Lev Tolstoy and Fyodor Dostoyevsky, and sympathetic views of Russian peasants.
+At the same time, Russophilia flourished in Britain, founded on the popularity of Russian novelists such as Leo Tolstoy and Fyodor Dostoyevsky, and sympathetic views of Russian peasants.

 Following the assassination of Tsar Alexander II in 1881, exiles from the radical Narodnaya Volya party and other opponents of Tsarism found their way to Britain.
 Sergei Stepniak and Felix Volkhovsky set up the Russian Free Press Fund, along with a journal, Free Russia, to generate support for reforms to, and abolition of, Russian autocracy.
 They were supported by liberal, nonconformist and left-wing Britons in the Society of Friends of Russian Freedom.
-There was also considerable support for victims of the Russian famine of 1891-2 and the Jewish and Christian victims of Tsarist persecution.
+There was also considerable support for victims of the Russian famine of 1891–2 and the Jewish and Christian victims of Tsarist persecution.